 Notes

-- Pork: Cut the pork in half or in thirds to make it easier to manage before browning in the skillet if necessary.
+- Pork Butt: I recommend cutting the pork butt or shoulder in half or into thirds to make it easier to to fit into the skillet when browning.

-- Chilling and Browning Pork: Wrapping the rubbed pork butt in plastic wrap and allowing it to rest in the refrigerator overnight is NOT required, but it is recommended for the most flavorful pulled pork.
-As well, step 2, browning the pork before adding it to the slow cooker is NOT required, but it is recommended as it adds a great deal of flavor!
+- Chilling and Browning Pork: Wrapping the rubbed pork butt in plastic wrap and allowing it to rest in the refrigerator overnight isn’t strictly required, but it is recommended for the most flavorful pulled pork.
+As well, step 2, browning the pork before adding it to the slow cooker is not required, but it is recommended as it adds a great amount of flavor!

-- BBQ Sauce: If you don't like a lot of tang in your BBQ sauce, reduce the apple cider vinegar in the BBQ sauce to 2/3 of a cup.
+- BBQ Sauce: If you don’t like a lot of tang in your BBQ sauce, reduce the apple cider vinegar in my BBQ sauce recipe to 2/3 of a cup.

 - Cooking Liquid: For the most flavor and to ensure moist, juicy pulled pork, I highly recommend straining the cooking liquid and using it AS WELL AS the BBQ sauce in the final step of the recipe.
 I.E. Toss the pork with dry rub, toss again with a couple tablespoons of the strained cooking liquid, and then toss one last time with the BBQ sauce.